MRezaKarimi/WebSurfer/README.md

 This project is aimed to index web documents and then get query from user through web interface, process query, extract documents based on the query and ranking extracted documents and display them to user.

+**This project does not include any crawler or bot.
+Documents should be crawled first and placed in a directory.
+Then use this project to index them.**

 ## Description
 This project is written in python entirely.
 The Project consists of two major parts:
 * Indexer engine